 Although most food businesses need to register with their local authority, some types of food business need to submit a different application form to become an Approved Food Business.
-This applies if you are involved in the production of any of the following:
+This applies if you are involved in the manufacture or production of any of the following:

 - Dairy Products